 Carbs differ most in fiber density and digestion speed.
-That difference should drive phase selection, not the food label alone.
+That difference should drive phase selection ahead of the food label alone.
+The Complete Guide to Macronutrients covers how source choice fits into a full plan, and Macros vs. Calories shows how source quality changes outcomes at the same calorie total.

 | Source group | Fiber to calorie quality | GI behavior | Best use |